fabiohsv-cit/ciandt-components-factory/README.md

    // myModules.json:
    define(function(){return ['common', 'security', 'billing']};);
    ```
-   - recommended use newModule in your app.js
+   - recommended using newModule in your app.js

 6. **getFileVersion(file)**
-   * this function translate the original file to the deployed file, using version.json mapping.
+   * this function translates the original file to the deployed file, using version.json mapping.